moiatgit/rustbook/src/ch12-04-testing-the-librarys-functionality.md

 {{#rustdoc_include ../listings/ch12-an-io-project/listing-12-18/src/lib.rs:here}}
 ```

-<span class="caption">Listing 12-18: Adding functionality to see whether the
+<span class="caption">Llistat 12-18: Adding functionality to see whether the
 line contains the string in `query`</span>

 At the moment, we’re building up functionality.
 To get it to compile, we need